vinhquevu/angora/README.md

 `./listeners/replay.py`

 ### Web API
+A web API written using FastAPI.
+Interfacing with Angora is meant to occur through the API, although it is not a requirement.
 ### Web App
 The default user interface to Angora.
-The user is welcome to customize this in any way th
+The user is welcome to customize this in any way they see fit.
 ## Jobs
 A job is just any command you can run on the command line.
 It can be as simple as `echo "hello world"` or something more complicated.
 Most likely you'll be running some script, `job.sh` or `job.py`.
 Angora does not interact with the job at all, it just executes it and reads the return code or exit status.
 A return code of zero will be interpreted as success and anything will be interpreted as failure.
 The return code being read is equivalent to `echo $?`.